rvarago/rvarago.github.io/_posts/2018-12-13-be-proud-of-your-shell-scripts.md

 > A Command-Line Interface (CLI) that deploys an application into a given environment.

-    For the sake of demonstration, I will be faking the real deployment with simple prints, but it could be adapted to complex use-cases (Docker, Kubernetes, cloud providers, etc).
+    For the sake of demonstration, I will be faking the real deployment with simple prints, but it could evolve to complex use-cases (Docker, Kubernetes, cloud providers, etc).

 We could code up an ad-hoc script, in which we would have a single block of commands without a strong notion of a structure.
 It's enough for simple cases, but it can easily make things hard to understand and maintain once new requirements come in.
 That's why we want to keep it structured, with concerns encapsulated into functions whose names emphasize their purposes.

-We require that our CLI should accept the environment and the application as arguments, switch to the cluster that corresponds to the specified environment, and then install the application into that cluster.
+We require that our CLI should accept the environment and the application as arguments, switch to the cluster corresponding to the given environment, and then install the application into that cluster.

 Based on the requirements, we can already identify two major concerns: